 Here, an ideal opportunity arises to make the best of both worlds; real estate backed by blockchain technology.

 Real estate transactions recorded on blockchain also give a fool-proof record-keeping mechanism that cannot be tampered with, giving the power back to the people.
-This can result in the real estate ecosystem being more data-driven, where investors and owners leverage data to make informed decisions.
+This can result in a more data-driven real estate ecosystem, where investors and owners leverage data to make informed decisions.

 As a step towards realizing this dream, several proptech and prop fintech startups are springing up around the globe.
-These proptechs have the potential to disrupt real estate, one of the world’s oldest and largest sectors.
-We should expect to see many new PropTechs emerge as advancements in technology take unprecedented leaps.
+These proptechs could disrupt real estate, one of the world’s oldest and most significant sectors.
+We should expect many new PropTechs to emerge as technological advancements take unprecedented leaps.